brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 Aconcagua humbled me more than anything I've ever done.
 It's a harsh place that wears people down over time.
 It requires discipline to eat when you have no appetite, to drink absurd amounts of water, to go out in rough weather, to carry heavy loads repeatedly, and to stay mentally sharp while exhausted.
 Lots of people let ego get the better of them, becoming careless with things like sunburn, hangovers and their own preparation.
 I think it's critical to avoid this trap.

 I was meticulous because I knew the mountain demanded it.
-Four acclimatisation peaks over 6,000m beforehand, 5-7 litres of water daily, breathing exercises, 2.5kg weight gain during the trip, and doing the longer itinerary despite everyone else dismissing it.
+Four acclimatisation peaks over 6,000m beforehand, 5 to 7 litres of water daily, breathing exercises, 2.5kg weight gain during the trip, and doing the longer itinerary despite everyone else dismissing it.
 I left nothing to chance because I respected how dangerous the mountain could become.

 And despite all of that, the final pull was still the hardest thing I had ever done.
 It felt like humans weren't designed to function up there.
 Aconcagua strips life down to survival in a way few mountains can.
 Every step is deliberate, every small decision matters, and success is never guaranteed, no matter how strong you are.